GatoGraphQL/ExtensionStarter/README.md

 This section explains all the steps needed to add an extension plugin to the monorepo.

 _Doing this process manually is tedious and error-prone.
-We are already [working on a `create-extension` command](https://github.com/GatoGraphQL/ExtensionStarter/issues/73) to automate this process, and it should be ready before the end of October 2023._
+We are already [working on a `create-extension` command](https://github.com/GatoGraphQL/ExtensionStarter/issues/73) to automate this process._

 ### Creating the extension manually